suneel0101/ml-ai-vmware-launch/Day 1/README.md

 4. Building machine learning models

 # 1. Overview of Machine Learning (ML)
-- Slides
+- Slides are in this directory.

 # 2. Practical Python for ML
-- Here is the notebook.
+- NOtebook is in this directory.

 # 3. Practical Pandas for data wrangling